-For a roaming feast of authentic Vietnamese cuisine, set course for Cabramatta in Sydney’s south west.
-Fanning out from the Vietnamese gates to the main hive of John Street, this vibrant neighbourhood is lined with cheap and cheerful eateries and markets selling exotic fruits and fragrant herbs.
+For a roaming feast of authentic Vietnamese cuisine, set course for Cabramatta in Sydney’s southwest.
+Fanning out from the Vietnamese gates to the main hive of John Street, this vibrant neighbourhood is lined with cheap and cheerful eateries and markets selling tropical fruits and fragrant herbs.
 Come with a hungry stomach and an empty shopping basket.

 48 Hill St, Cabramatta